Ismah Khatun

-Ismah Khatun (عصمة خاتون) was a Seljuk princess, daughter of sultan Malik Shah (r.
+Ismah Khatun (اسماعه خاتون, عصمة خاتون) was a Seljuk princess, daughter of sultan Malik Shah (r.
 1072–1092) and principal wife of Abbasid caliph al-Mustazhir (r.
 1094–1118).

-Background
+Biography

-Ismah Khatun was one of the youngest daughters of Seljuk sultan Malik Shah.
-She was very young when her father died in 1092; he was succeeded by his underage son Mahmud I under the regency of Terken Khatun, who was the regent during his minority in 1092–1094.
+Ismah Khatun was one of the youngest daughters of Seljuk sultan Malik-Shah I. She was very young when her father died in 1092; he was succeeded by his underage son Mahmud I under the regency of Terken Khatun, who was the regent during his minority in 1092–1094.

 Later, her other brothers, Berkyaruq, Malik-Shah II and Muhammad Tapar also became Sultans.

-Biography
+Marriage

 She was one of Al-Mustazhir's wives.
 She was the daughter of Seljuk Sultan Malik-Shah I. Al-Mustazhir married her in Isfahan in 1109.
 She later came to Baghdad and took up residence in the Caliphal palace.
-On 3 February 1112, she gave birth to prince Abu Ishaq Ibrahim, who died of smallpox in October 1114, and was buried in the mausoleum of al-Muqtadir in Rusafah Cemetery, beside his uncle-cousin Ja'far, son of the caliph al-Muqtadi (father of Mustazhir) and Mah-i Mulk Khatun (half-sister of Ismah).
+On 3 February 1112, she gave birth to prince Abu Ishaq Ibrahim, who died of smallpox in October 1114, and was buried in the mausoleum of al-Muqtadir in Rusafah Cemetery, beside his uncle-cousin Ja'far, son of the caliph al-Muqtadi (father of Mustazhir) and Mah Malek Khatun (half-sister of Ismah).
 Upon the death of Al-Mustazhir, Ismah returned to Isfahan, where she died, and was buried within the law college that she had founded there on Barracks Market Street.

 Her husband died in 1118.
-In the same year her half-brother sultan Muhammad Tapar also died.
+In the same year her brother sultan Muhammad Tapar also died.

 After the death of her husband, he was succeeded by al-Mustarshid.
 He was Al-Mustazhir's son from a concubine Lubanah.
 She was from Baghdad.